-Galen Kehler holds the office of Vice President of Mountain Bike on Cycling BC’s Board of Directors.
+Klaus Rudert holds the office of Vice President of Financial Oversight on Cycling BC’s Board of Directors.

 Tim has roots with the Escape Velocity Cycling Club, and co-founded the Elite team Garneau Evolution in 2009.
 Together with the arrival of a new family member and an old home, Tim will be racing less in 2013 and putting his energy into helping develop the sport of Cycling in BC.
 Tim is looking forward to engaging members of the road cycling community to ensure Cycling BC meets their sporting needs.

 Gord Reddy holds the office of Vice President Track on Cycling BC’s Board of Directors.
 Gordon Reddy is the guy who rings the bell and turns the lap board at Burnaby Friday Nighters.
 He has been riding and helping out at the local velodromes for the past two and a half years and has developed a strong respect for the track community as well as a love for track cycling.
 As a youngster he rode all over the Lower Mainland and remembers riding on the China Creek Velodrome while the caretaker turned a blind eye.
 He came back to cycling 20 years ago, first mountain biking then road riding.
 When his son Jason started riding BMX he did a fair bit of riding on the local tracks, but now Gord rides recreationally.

 Gord hasn’t done a lot of racing (a few road races and even fewer BMX races), but he has organized four road races.
 He has spent a lot of time and energy dealing with the traffic control issues for road-racing in Langley and Abbotsford.
 He currently works on maintaining the Burnaby Velodrome and has never walked away from helping at any event he attends!